-- A. Constitutes an increase or reduction of the floor area of a structure or land area occupied by the use. - B. Constitutes a change of use, even if the change of use is permitted in the subject Zoning District. - C. Requires a variance from the provisions of this Ordinance, regardless of its size.
+- A. Constitutes an increase or reduction of the floor area of a structure or land area occupied by the use. - B. Constitutes a change of use, even if the change of use is permitted in the subject Zoning District.

-The Zoning Administrator shall not issue a Zoning Compliance Permit for construction of, or an addition to, any of the above listed buildings or developments, until the final site plan has been reviewed by the County Planning Commission and approved by the County Board.
+The Zoning Administrator shall not issue a Certificate of Zoning Compliance for construction of, or an addition to, any of the above listed buildings or developments, until the final site plan has been reviewed.